 Occupational therapy adds value to the lives of people with MSA by improving self-perceived performance in daily activities.
-Occupational therapy aims to make day to day life easier by increasing knowledge around symptom management and by supporting decision around the choice and timing of equipment, home adaptations and care until the end of life.
+Occupational therapy aims to make day to day life easier by increasing knowledge around symptom management and by supporting decisions around the choice and timing of equipment, home adaptations and care until the end of life.

-Encouragingly there is a growing evidence base from the world of movement disorders and Parkinson's rehabilitation research [10, 11, 12, 13] to help occupational therapy services strengthen their case towards providing effective services to people and their families throughout their MSA journey.
-However, despite the growing recognition of the value and contribution of occupational therapy for people with MSA, services remain patchy and difficult to access in some areas across the UK and Ireland.
+There is a growing evidence base from the world of movement disorders and Parkinson's rehabilitation research [10, 11, 12, 13] to help occupational therapy services strengthen their case towards providing effective services to people and their families throughout their MSA journey.